Infrared photons and asymptotic symmetries: Soft theorem as Ward identity of asymptotic symmetries

 \section{Soft theorem as Ward identity of asymptotic symmetries}

 In this section, we show how to recover the soft photon theorems with any number of soft photons presented in the previous section as Ward identities of large gauge transformation.
 We begin by reviewing the derivation of the single soft photon theorem from large gauge transformation in \cite{He:2014cra, Conde:2016csj}.
+In this section, we restrict ourself to the case of massless hard particles.